leafOfTree/vim-vue-plugin/README.md

 | `g:vim_vue_plugin_debug`              | Echo debug message in `messages` list.
 Useful to debug if unexpendted indents occur.                   | 0 |
 | `g:vim_vue_plugin_has_init_indent`    | Initially indent one tab inside `style/script` tags.                                                   | 0 for `.vue`.
 1 for `.wpy` |

 \*: Vim may be slow if the feature is enabled.
-Find balance between syntax highlight and speed.
+Find a balance between syntax highlight and speed.
 By the way, custom syntax could be added in `~/.vim/syntax` or `$VIM/vimfiles/syntax`.

-**Note**: `filetype` used to be set to `javascript.vue`, which caused `javascript`syntax to be loaded multiple times and a significant delay.
+**Note**: `filetype` used to be set to `javascript.vue`, which caused `javascript` syntax to be loaded multiple times and a significant delay.
 Now it is `vue` so autocmds and other settings for `javascript` have to be manually enabled for `vue`.

 ## Screenshot